Raikia/seat-timerboard/README.md

 ## Settings

-The settings page currently supports five areas.
+The settings page currently supports six areas.

 ### Notifications

-You can enable or disable notifications and limit them to specific timer access roles.
-Include `Public (Everyone)` if you want public timers to notify.
+You can enable or disable notifications, then configure each subscribed SeAT notification group independently.

+Each notification group can define:

+- which timer access roles it receives
+- which timer tags it explicitly allows
+- which timer tags it blocks

 To send Discord notifications: